Andrew199617/js-syntax-extension/README.md

 ## Compile .js file into .ts file automagically.
 Read below to use!

-You can call the command "Compile js file into ts file" or turn generateTypings setting to true.
+Search for commands under LGD ctrl+shift+P. You can call the command "Compile js file into ts file" or turn generateTypings setting to true.

 The .ts file will be placed into the typings folder in your root directory.
 This is here vscode looks for typings.
 - You need to have a jsconfig or tsconfig for vscode to pick up your typings automatically.